Zoë Fairbairns

 Memoirs of a Faith Based Education "I had a faith-based education.
 The trouble was, I never knew which faith".

-The Nun’s True Story (first published in The Tablet, 2007)
+The Nun’s True Story

 Marie Louise Habets was the real woman behind the fictional Sister Luke played by Audrey Hepburn in the Fred Zinneman film The Nun’s Story.